lidofinance/scripts/tests/README.md

 ## Internal tests

-Internal tests are using to test the tooling itself.
+Internal tests are used to test the tooling itself.